tricktron/frege-gradle-plugin/README.md

 ## How to Contribute
-Try to add another task, e.g. `fregeDoc` to the [FregePluginFunctionalTest.java](src/functionalTest/java/ch/fhnw/thga/gradleplugins/FregePluginFunctionalTest.java) file and try to make the test pass.
+Try to add another task, e.g. `docFrege` to the [FregePluginFunctionalTest.java](src/functionalTest/java/ch/fhnw/thga/gradleplugins/FregePluginFunctionalTest.java) file and try to make the test pass.